chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/publish-my-connector/index.md

 ### Open Source

-To make your connector available on the CHILI GraFx Connector Hub, it must be made open source.
+To make your connector available on the CHILI GraFx [Connector Hub](/GraFx-Studio/guides/connector-hub/), it must be made open source.

+Below, you'll see it needs to be committed to a public repository, which will make it Open Source.

 ### GitHub